astanabe/eDNAmanual/metabarcodinganalysiswithClaident.en.md

 If you do not have undemultiplexed FASTQ and only have demultiplexed FASTQ, you can use `cltruncprimer` instead.
 Except that the `--minqualtag` option is ineffective and that the input is the folder containing the demultiplexed FASTQ, the usage is the same as the `clsplitseq` command.
-However, the MaterialID in the index sequence file must be included in the file name of each demultiplexed FASTQ.
+However, the `[Material ID]` in the index sequence file must be included in the file name of each demultiplexed FASTQ.
 Because demultiplexed FASTQ does not contain all sequences with “unused index combinations”, index-hopping detection cannot be applied.
 Even if you saved sequences with unused index combinations in advance, Claident has no way to recognize them as “unused index combinations”, so support is impossible.